dancharlesokoto/Gimme/README.md

 # Gimme Inc [Mobile App].

-Gimme is a blockchain-based decentralised market place for seamless microtransaction payments piloting in the 168+ university campuses in Nigeria with an average of 20k students and 1k+ merchants making and accepting at least 3 transactions daily.

 Whether you're stuck in the city or hanging out with pals and need to pay bills; or you live in a really remote area of the continent and require banking services; We hope that no matter what you're trying to do, Gimme has come to help.
+Gimme is a blockchain-based decentralised market place for seamless microtransaction payments piloting in the 168+ university campuses in Nigeria with an average of 50k students and 1k+ merchants making and accepting at least 3 transactions daily.

 ## Features
+With Gimme you finally do everything you want:
 - Secure authorization & authentication
 - User wallet creation & balance tracking
 - Fiat and crypto transactions